TobiasS1402/ictguru/_posts/2022-01-07-flashing-sophos-ap55-with-openwrt.md

 Done
 ```

 It has been done, your OpenWrt image has been flashed onto the Sophos AP.
-You can now boot the device with a simple boot command.
+You can now (re)boot the device with a simple boot command.
 Have fun!